Basic Live Streaming

-- Because these streams follow the action very closely, these basic live streams are typically taken by one user with a mobile device or smartphone.
+- Basic live streams are taken by one user with a mobile device or smartphone.

-- Typically, these live streams depend solely on a mobile data plan or wireless internet connection.
+- These live streams depend solely on a mobile data plan or wireless internet connection.

 - A minimum upload speed of 3-8 mbps is necessary to complete a basic live stream to sites like Facebook Live, Twitter/Periscope, Instagram, or YouTube Live.

 - A few minutes of basic preparations and utilization of simple tools can transform a basic live stream from shaky and unprofessional into a well-planned and higher quality video.